E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TD_MPI/readme.rst

-The quantum dynamics simulation has provided powerful insight into the underlying mechanism of chemical reactions, laser molecular interaction, etc. The simulation, with the conventional expansion on the direct-product basis, is limited by the exponential growth of computational cost with the increase of degrees of freedom.
+Quantum dynamics simulation has provided powerful insight into the underlying mechanism of chemical reactions, laser molecular interaction, etc. The simulation, with the conventional expansion on the direct-product basis, is limited by the exponential growth of computational cost with the increase of degrees of freedom.